-The Cabarrus County Extension Master Gardener Volunteers (whew! - our official title) are Extension-trained volunteers who help the County Horticultural Agent do their job of teaching people about plants.
+The Cabarrus County Extension Master Gardener Volunteers are Extension-trained volunteers, who help the County Horticultural Agent do their job of teaching people about plants.
 They work to put on an annual herb festival for the public in April.
 In the fall they help conduct the environmental field days for the sixth graders in conjunction with the county fair.
 They also develop and educational booth for the county fair, and staff various home and garden show booths along with special projects.
 The Cabarrus County Master Gardeners meet on the first Tuesday of each month at 9:30 am.
 The location is normally the extension office.
 Meetings are open to the public.

 Want to become a Master Gardener Volunteer?

 David Goforth, the County Horticultural Agent, manages the Master Gardener Volunteer Program.
 To become a volunteer with the Cabarrus County Master Gardener Volunteers contact David Goforth.

 Get on our email list: